zhouqime/qcg/README.md

 # qcg
-Cartographic and Geographic System by Qt
+Cartographic and Geographic Information System by Qt